Hafizur-Rahman-SD/My_Code-/README.md

+Its Basic code just for my practice purpose

-problem: this is main structure in C programming language.
+problem: This is main structure in C programming language.

 #include<stdio.h>